yeshua453/website/docs/controls/iconbutton.md

 ### `url_target`

 Where to open URL in the web mode.

-Value is of [`UrlTarget`](/docs/reference/types/urltarget) enum.
-Default is `BLANK`.
+Value is of type [`UrlTarget`](/docs/reference/types/urltarget) and defaults to `UrlTarget.BLANK`.

 ### `visual_density`

 Defines how compact the control's layout will be.

-Value is of [`ThemeVisualDensity`](/docs/reference/types/themevisualdensity) enum.
+Value is of type [`ThemeVisualDensity`](/docs/reference/types/themevisualdensity).

 ## Methods